sablier-labs/sabvm/documentation/src/crates/primitives.md

 # Primitives

 This crate is a core component of the Revm system.
 It is designed to provide definitions for a range of types and structures commonly used throughout the application.
-It is set up to be compatible with environments that do not include Rust's standard library, as indicated by the `no_std` attribute.

 Modules: